 When you’re part of a competitive industry it helps to know how many other people are a part of your profession.
-In the case of real estate, most people are curious to know how many agents and brokers there are in the business.
+If you plan on having a career as a Georgia real estate agent where you’re competing for clients, you’ll want to know how many salespeople and brokers there are in the state.

-The Occupational Employment Statistics (OES) program has gathered data on more than 800 professions across the country.
+The Bureau of Labor Statistics (BLS) gathers data on hundreds of professions across the country.
 Among them are real estate sales agents and real estate brokers.

-According to OES estimates, there are around 10,400 licensed real estate agents in Georgia as of May 2018.
+According to BLS estimates, there are around 7,200 licensed real estate agents in Georgia as of May 2020.
 But that number alone doesn’t provide a lot of context.
-So let’s delve further into the matter to put things in perspective.
+So, let’s delve into the statistics further to put things in perspective.

-There’s a total of 13 states in the highest bracket, which is right in line with the other three brackets.
-Not surprisingly, state population is a huge factor.
-More residents typically means there are more people needing agents to buy and sell homes.
+There’s a total of 14 states in the highest employment bracket.
+Not surprisingly, the state's population is a huge factor.
+More residents typically mean there’s a higher demand for real estate agents that can help people buy and sell homes.

-With just over 10.5 million people, Georgia is the #8 state in terms of population size.
-Of the top 10 most populated states, nine are in the highest bracket for real estate agent employment (Michigan is the one outlier).
-Furthermore, the U.S. Census puts Georgia at #7 for population growth between 2017 and 2018.
-The state added 106,420 people in that timeframe.
-As more people move to Georgia and families grow so does the need for housing.
+With just over 10.7 million people, Georgia has the #8 highest state population.
+Of the top 10 most populated states, nine are in the highest bracket for real estate agent employment (Michigan is the only outlier).

-Georgia has one of the highest employment per thousand rates for the real estate industry.
+Georgia has one of the highest employment per thousand rates for the real estate industry as well.
 But unlike some states, employment is fairly even across the state of Georgia.
-Even states like California, Texas and Florida have size-able areas where there are virtually no agents at all.
+Even states like California, Texas, and Florida have sizeable areas where there are virtually no agents at all.
 That means no matter where you live in Georgia there appears to be a healthy level of employment for real estate agents.

 The state of Georgia holds another distinction.
-Atlanta-Sandy Springs-Roswell is the metropolitan area with the highest level of real estate agent employment in the country.
+Atlanta-Sandy Springs-Roswell has long been one of the metropolitan areas with the highest level of real estate agent employment in the country.
 It’s the result of a booming population and lots of development.

 What About Real Estate Brokers in Georgia?

 Interestingly, Georgia isn’t in the highest bracket for brokers.
-There are just 710 real estate brokers in Georgia, which is a pretty low concentration.
-If you’re thinking of making the transition from real estate agent to broker Georgia is a good place to be.
+There are 920 real estate brokers in Georgia, which is a pretty low concentration.
+If you’re thinking of making the transition from real estate agent to broker, Georgia is a good place to be.